redpesk-common/canbus-binding/docs/3-Plugins.md

 # Write your json mapping file <p>

-In this json will be defined all the messages you will recieve from your connected device.
+In this json file will be defined all the messages you will recieve from your connected device.

 The generator uses OpenXC.[Here is the original documentation.](https://github.com/openxc/vi-firmware/blob/master/docs/config/reference.rst)